(4 out of 5)

 The Petzl Sama harness is a solid all-around harness for sport climbing and multi-pitch climbing but works well for trad climbing as well.
 It offers up good comfort and updated features like low profile gear loops and padded leg loops.
 Overall, this is a solid choice for anyone in the market for a new harness looking for a good all-around option.

-We had been wearing a Black Diamond Momentum harness for 8 years before wondering if it was time to invest in a new harness.
-The Momentum had served us well over the years.
-It comes in at a very affordable price and does the trick for sport and gym climbing but the amount of wear and age of the harness was starting to creep into the brain more than one would like.
+We had been wearing a Black Diamond Momentum harness for a few years before wondering if it was time to invest in a new harness.
+The Momentum had served us well but the amount of wear and age of the harness was starting to creep into the brain more than one would like mid-route.
 Rather than continue to ask if it was still safe, we decided to make the small investment to put our brain at ease and upgrade to a new harness.

 It had been years since we had looked into the options on the harness market.
 Starting our search for a new harness quickly became overwhelming so we opted to head to the local outdoor store and try on different options.
 Some were sleek and lightweight but lacked comfort while others felt overbuilt and bulky.
-While we had been recommended the Petzl Adjama by a few friends, the Petzl Sama ended up fitting our need based on comfort, all-around capabilities, and price.
+We had been recommended the Petzl Adjama by a few friends, but the Petzl Sama ended up fitting our needs based on comfort, all-around capabilities, and price.

 If you’re looking for a new harness, we recommend trying on as many as possible, one of which should be the Petzl Sama.
 We found it to be the best fit for our sport climbing needs, with the occasional trad or multi-pitch route.

 A harness should be first and foremost comfortable.
 If you don’t like the fit of your harness, you’re not going to like climbing and you’re really not going to like falling on lead or sitting in it during multi-pitch climbs.
 The Sama has nice padding around the waist without being bulky.
 It’s padded enough but doesn’t skimp or overdue it in terms of padding.